 A lot of baby groups and socialising revolves around tea and cake which can be one of the hardest parts of going dairy free.
 Restaurants and cafes now have to provide allergy information but don’t be afraid to take along your own treats too.

 I always carry a small pot of almond milk and a cake/ biscuit so if we fancy an impromptu pop in somewhere ( friends/cafe etc) I can always have a cup of tea

-If you cut dairy out your diet it is important to make sure you get enough calcium and fats from other sources.
+If you are breastfeeding with cmpa and cutting dairy out your diet it is important to make sure you get enough calcium and fats from other sources.
 Your GP should prescribe you calcium supplements or you can take something like Pregnacare breastfeeding vitamins.
 Try to include other sources of calcium in your diet like greens or apricots and healthy fats like nuts or olive oil.

 Seeing your child thrive, happy, no longer in pain and no longer miserable makes it all worth it.

 You can find more useful information on the CMPA support website.
 Throughout November they are running their ‘Moovember’ campaign to raise awareness of Cow’s Milk Allergy.
 Thanks to the ladies of the CMPA support Facebook group for sharing their tips for this blog post.